Favourited 1100 times

 We can offer a small mobile home complete with a double bed, a kitchen and a chemical toilet.
 We also have a bigger mobile home with two bedrooms, both with a double bed.
 However, this does not come equipped with a kitchen.
 In addition, there is a regular toilet and shower within the fort, as well as a shower in a separate building (our quarantine).
 The mobile homes are placed on the grounds of the fort, so please be aware that there will be noise from the dogs throughout the day.

-Regarding eating arrangements, we have a combined living room and kitchen within the fort, and our fridge is kept stocked with basic groceries.
-You can have three meals a day but you have to prepare them yourself , although you are, of course, very welcome to join our regular volunteers when they cook.
+Regarding eating arrangements, we have a combined living room and kitchen within the fort.
+Meals are provided but you have to prepare them yourself, although you are, of course, very welcome to join our regular volunteers when they cook.
 However, due to the busy summer season and our personal and professional lives, we cannot guarantee this daily.
 For any further provisions you may require, there is a mini market 2,5 km away from the shelter which can cater to your needs.

 Our volunteers and donors come from various countries, and even our locals are from different parts of Croatia, so if you’re interested in meeting people from diverse locations and backgrounds, we can certainly provide!